valohai/docs/source/howto/tasks/bayesian.rst

    * - Setting
      - Description
    * - Early stopping
-     - Allows you to set early stopping criteria based on the Tasks :ref:`metadata`.
+     - Allows you to set early stopping criteria based on the Tasks :ref:`migrate-metadata`.
 When one of the executions from the Task meets this criteria, the whole Task will be stopped.
    * - Optimization engine
      - By default Valohai will use `Optuna <https://optuna.org/>`_ but you can also choose to use `HyperOpt <https://github.com/hyperopt/hyperopt>`_ as the engine.
    * - Maximum execution count